pantheon-systems/documentation/source/_docs/wordpress-s3.md

 date: 6/4/2018
 ---

 Amazon Web Services (AWS) offers Simple Storage Service (S3) for scalable storage and content distribution, which can be integrated with sites running on Pantheon.
+Pantheon already offers content distrubution through the [Global CDN](https://pantheon.io/docs/global-cdn/), but S3 is a good option for addressing issues with [highly populated directories](https://pantheon.io/docs/platform-considerations/#highly-populated-directories) or [serving large files](https://pantheon.io/docs/platform-considerations/#large-files).

 ## Before You Begin